Core concepts¶

 Any time a query attempts to read the Playlist

-model, DjraphQL will filter the Django QuerySet via our RequestHasSameTeam
+model, DjraphQL will filter the Django QuerySet via our RequestHasSameTeam instance’s

-filter_backend
+filter_backend method.

 This has the effect that all SQL executed in the process of resolving a Playlist

-will contain an inner-join to the team
+will contain an inner-join to the team table on playlist.team_id=team.id

-and a where-clause containing where team.id=X
+and a where-clause containing where team.id=X where X is request.user.team.id.

-being passed to the RequestHasSameTeam
+The team_id being passed to the RequestHasSameTeam instance is simply specifying

-– in this case, it’s right on the
+where we can find the team_id for a Playlist – in this case, it’s right on the

 backing table.
-But if Playlist
+But if Playlist instead belonged to a User, which belongs to a

-, we would pass user__team_id
+Team, we would pass user__team_id.

 Fields¶